Fordson E83W

-The Fordson E83W, (also sold from 1952 under the Thames brand as Thames E83W), is a 10 cwt (half ton) light commercial vehicle that was built by Ford of Britain at the Ford Dagenham assembly plant (home of Fordson tractors) between 1938 and 1957.
+The Fordson E83W (also sold from 1952 under the Thames brand as Thames E83W) is a 10 cwt (half ton) light commercial vehicle that was built by Ford of Britain at the Ford Dagenham assembly plant (home of Fordson tractors) between 1938 and 1957.
 The van was sold in Australia as the Ford Ten-Ten, and the E83W was available in various forms around much of the world as Britain strove to export after World War II.
 In some countries, the 'cowl and chassis' only was imported and local bodies built.

 The E83W was aimed at the small haulage, trade and merchant market, sectors in which it sold well.
 An estate car variant was also available.
 During and after World War II, many specialist variations such as mobile canteens, ice cream vans and even fire pumps were built on the E83W chassis.
-An estate variant was also marketed but did not found much success.
-Its main competitor was the Bedford HC and JC models produced by General Motors' UK commercial subsidairy.
+An estate variant was also marketed but did not find much success.
+Its main competitor was the Bedford HC and JC models produced by General Motors' UK commercial subsidiary.